 Looking for a place to start?

 Reach out to a treatment provider for free today.

 Teenage Female-Specific Treatment

 There are age-specific treatment centers that target teenage women.
 Despite some teenage women growing and developing skills in the world, they are not free from traumatic events.
-Experiences such as bullying, pressures to fit in in social circles, insecurity, self-harm, and academic stress can encourage poor coping methods.
+Experiences such as bullying, pressures to fit into social circles, insecurity, self-harm, and academic stress can foster poor coping methods.

 In response to such challenges, female-focused support groups that incorporate both community and unique 12-steps are ideal.
-Author Stephanie Covington penned A Woman’s Way Through the 12 Steps in 1994, below is a loose summary of each step.
+One example is how author Stephanie Covington penned A Woman’s Way Through the 12 Steps in 1994; below is a loose summary of each step.